-Is there a policy in place?
-Interpretation guide Includes county/state laws/regulations/programs requiring employers 0 - No measures (i.e., no support) to provide paid sick leave for COVID-19-related reasons, including quarantine, illness, and vaccination.
-1 - Support If a state or county had a pre-pandemic paid sick leave policy/program that was not supplemented or changed specifically to address COVID- 99 - No information available to determine policy in place 19, this would be coded as 0.
-Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided paid sick leave at one point, but that program has since expired, this would be coded as 0.
-Code 0 if/when a program expires.
-If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration.
-County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.
+- Includes county/state laws/regulations/programs requiring employers to provide paid sick leave for COVID-19-related reasons, including quarantine, illness, and vaccination. - If a state or county had a pre-pandemic paid sick leave policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0. - Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided paid sick leave at one point, but that program has since expired, this would be coded as 0. - Code 0 if/when a program expires.
+If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration. - County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.